pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Voucher, showing options for creating a single voucher code.](../assets/screens/vouchers/create-single.png)

-Whenever you generate one or more vouchers, it is recommended that you copy them and save them, for example in a plain text file or a spreadsheet on your computer.
+Whenever you generate one or more vouchers, it is recommended that you copy them and save them, for example in a plaintext file or a spreadsheet on your computer.

 Whenever you create more than one type of voucher for an event, it is recommended that you enter a descriptor in the "Tag" field.
 This can make it easier to find, edit and clone certain sets of vouchers in the list.
 A useful entry in the "Tag" field could be the purpose for which they were created, for example, "Limited Time Offer".

 The voucher will be created as soon as you click the :btn:Save: button.
-The takes you to a new page titled "Voucher details" displaying the "Voucher link" which you can send to your customers.
+This takes you to a new page titled "Voucher details" displaying the "Voucher link" which you can send to your customers.
 Opening that link will take them to the shop with the voucher code preselected and all associated products visible.
 All settings that are available prior to creation can also be changed after the voucher has already been created.